-This Viral Video Of NICU Nurses Protecting Babies During An Earthquake Is Amazing
+This Viral Video Of NICU Nurses Protecting Babies During An Earthquake Is So Inspiring

 The work of a neonatal nurse is clearly never done.
 The people who take care of newborns who were born prematurely or need extra attention for other medical reasons already have a lot on their plates.
 Soothing parents, keeping babies with troubling medical conditions comfortable, assisting doctors... the list goes on.
 But this viral video of nurses in a neonatal unit protecting babies during an earthquake is solid proof that their main priority is always going to be their tiny charges.